zqqqqz2000/SimpleAR/README.md

 We provide scripts to evaluate our released checkpoints on [GenEval](https://github.com/djghosh13/geneval) and [DPG-Bench](https://github.com/TencentQQGYLab/ELLA/tree/main/dpg_bench).
 Please see [EVAL.md](./docs/EVAL.md) for more details.

-Also, you can generate images with our model using *generate.py*.
-We implement different acceleration approaches, e.g., vLLM, SJD, and more.
-Please find instructions in [EVAL.md](./docs/EVAL.md).
+Also, you can generate images with SimpleAR using *generate.py*.
+We implement different acceleration approaches, e.g., vLLM, [speculative jacobi decoding]((https://arxiv.org/abs/2410.01699)).
+Please refer to [EVAL.md](./docs/EVAL.md).

 ## Visualizations